 Sometimes I’m half listening to my kids while wiping the dining table or packing lunches.
 And for most of the time, this is fine and even necessary.
 We all multitask during regular chores or everyday conversation.

-But if your child needs your attention, try to stop what you’re doing and focus on her.
+But if your toddler needs your attention, try to stop what you’re doing and focus on her.
 She can sense when you’re not present.
 Besides, the more attention you give, the quicker the whining stops as you address her real needs.

 And if you really can’t give your full attention now…

-#2: Give your child a time frame
+Give your toddler a time frame

 During after school hours, you’ll usually find me in the kitchen, preparing dinner.
 And while some of those dinners are “set it and forget it,” others need me standing right next to the stove.
 I’d have no way to give my full attention when I’m going back and forth stirring risotto or deep frying chicken.